Coevolutionary balance of resting-state brain networks in autism: Methods

 \subsection{Participants and Dataset}

-We obtained resting‐state fMRI data from the Autism Brain Imaging Data Exchange I (ABIDE I) repository \cite{DiMartino:2014abide}.
-A priori power analysis in G*Power (two‐tailed, $\alpha=0.05$, $1-\beta=0.80$, $d=0.50$) indicated that at least 64 participants per group were required \cite{Faul2009}.
-We therefore selected 100 right‐handed males with a clinical ASD diagnosis and 100 age‐ and IQ‐matched typically developing (TD) controls (ages 18–30, full‐scale IQ>80).
-ASD diagnoses were confirmed at each site by certified clinicians using ADOS and ADI‐R according to DSM-5 criteria \cite{APA:2022ds}.
-Exclusion criteria included neurological comorbidities (e.g. epilepsy, traumatic brain injury), mean framewise displacement>0.5mm or>20\% of volumes exceeding this threshold, and incomplete demographic or behavioral data.
-After quality control, 93 ASD and 93 TD participants remained; groups did not differ in age (ASD: $24.3\pm3.1$y; TD: $24.1\pm3.2$y; $p=0.72$) or IQ (ASD: $105.2\pm9.8$; TD: $106.4\pm10.1$; $p=0.65$).
-Scanner site was included as a nuisance covariate in all models.
+We obtained resting-state fMRI data from the Autism Brain Imaging Data Exchange I (ABIDE I) repository \cite{DiMartino:2014abide}.
+A priori power analysis in G*Power (two-tailed, $\alpha=0.05$, $1-\beta=0.80$, $d=0.50$) showed that there needed to be at least 64 individuals in each group \cite{Faul2009}.
+We randomly selected 100 males with a clinical diagnosis of ASD and 100 age- and IQ-matched TD men who were all right-handed, between 18 and 30 years of age, and had a full-scale IQ greater than 80.
+This was done to allow for the removal of outliers and site-specific variability.
+Data were drawn from 14 contributing sites.
+Certified clinicians at each site used the Autism Diagnostic Observation Schedule (ADOS) and the Autism Diagnostic Interview–Revised (ADI-R) to confirm ASD diagnosis according to DSM-5 criteria \cite{APA:2022ds}.

+Participants were excluded if they had neurological comorbidities (such as epilepsy or traumatic brain injury), a mean framewise displacement greater than 0.5 mm or more than 20\% of volumes exceeding this criterion \cite{Faul2009}, or incomplete demographic or behavioral data.
+After quality control, 90 ASD and 92 TD participants remained.
+The two groups were matched for age (ASD: $24.3\pm3.1$ y; TD: $24.1\pm3.2$ y; $p=0.72$) and IQ (ASD: $105.2\pm9.8$; TD: $106.4\pm10.1$; $p=0.65$).
+All models included the scanner site as a nuisance covariate where applicable.